blanknut/rb2ini/README.md

 * Make sure that the OS write protection DIP switch is set to _Unprotect_.
   You'll find this switch in the battery compartment, see picture below.
 * Remove all modules.
-* Insert the CLONIX int any port.
+* Insert the CLONIX into any port.

 ![DIP](./images/wwrbprotect.png "OS write protection DIP switch")